bevsxyz/bevsxyz/content/authors/admin/_index.md

 I am a student of biology transitioning to more theoretical sciences.
 I love programming and playing with mathematical reasoning.
 I also do a lot of agent based modeling.

-I am inspire by complex systems.
-I see a lot of them.
-I am aiming to understand them better using mathematical and computational approach.
-I hope in time I get to play with some of the more advanced questions in Physics as well.
+I have been fortunate to see the world around me as an amalgam of levels of complex systems resulting in emergent behaviour.
+Using mathematical and computational approaches I believe that I will be able to figure out the micro-rules governing the different systems.